 Finger Millet Juice (Nanchane Udha)

-Finger millet juice is a traditional drink.
-A very healthy drink.
+Finger millet juice is a very healthy traditional summer drink.
 It can be a saviour during hot summer days.
 And can be a delicious, nutritious, healthy drink during not so hot days of the year.

 Beat the summer heat with a chilled, home made finger millet juice.
-It’s delicious and easy to make.
-Finger millet is ground with jaggery and cardamom to make a marvelous drink.
+It’s so easy to make.
+Finger millet is ground with just jaggery and cardamom to make a marvelous drink.
 Cardamom adds an amazing flavour and taste to this drink.
 Jaggery used as the sweetner makes this drink all the more healthy.
-A drink through which you'll get all the health benefits of finger millet.
-This drink has cooling effects on your body too.
+A drink through which you'll get all the health benefits of finger millet & finger millet in turn has cooling effects on your body too.

 Instead of reaching out for some store bought juice with added sweetners, preservatives and additives, give this healthy drink a try.
 It’s the most healthy drink you can make for yourself.
 Replace the store bought juices with this drink and you’ll be doing yourself a favour. :-) Here’s the recipe for you: